Why Is Car Insurance So Expensive in Florida?

 Bundle your policies

 Insurance companies often offer more than just car insurance.
-For example, bundling your auto and homeowners insurance with the same provider can result in much lower rates than buying separate policies from different insurers.
+For example, bundling your auto and homeowners insurance with the same provider can result in lower rates than buying separate policies from different insurers.

 3. 3